rackerlabs/technical-blog/_posts/2019-11-06-what-is-interaction-studio-and-how-does-it-drive-transformative-business-value.md

 It can be tempting to track everything with Interaction Studio, but smart marketers know it’s better to be discerning.
 Instead of looking at every piece of data from every customer, create a strategy that focuses on the data that is most important to your business objectives.

-To create your Interaction Studio strategy, consider what you hope to achieve from the tool and take a look at your buyer personas to understand the touchpoints your customers want on their buyer’s journey.
-Your company will get the most out of Interaction Studio if you take into account both your marketing goals and typical customer experiences.
+To create your Interaction Studio strategy, consider what you hope to achieve from the tool and look at your buyer personas to understand your customer touchpoints on their buyer’s journey.
+Your company will get the most out of Interaction Studio if you take into account both your marketing goals and the typical experiences of your customer.

-For example, your customers may generally prefer to receive emails, but may not be engaging with your company newsletter.
-As a strategy for increasing email click rates, you might identify specific products and services individual customers are interested in through Interaction Studio and then personalize your email content accordingly.
+For example, your customers may generally prefer to receive emails, but may not engage with your company newsletter.
+You could use Interaction Studio to develop a strategy for increasing email click rates by identifying specific products and services that individual customers are interested in and then personalizing your email content accordingly.

-Similarly, if your customers tend to make online purchases and you want to make online shopping with your company as easy as possible, create a strategy to reduce the number of abandoned carts.
-You might use Interaction Studio to see where most customers abandon their online shopping carts, and work to simplify the process or offer additional customer support at that step.
+Similarly, if your customers tend to make online purchases, you could make shopping online with your company as easy as possible.
+Use Interaction Studio to see where most customers abandon their online shopping carts, and work to simplify the process or to offer additional customer support.

 #### Need help navigating Marketing Cloud tools like Interaction Studio?

-This is just the tip of the iceberg when it comes to using Interaction Studio.
-As a trusted Salesforce Platinum Consulting Partner, RelationEdge can help you implement Marketing Cloud and get the most from your customer data with this powerful tool.
+This is just the tip of the iceberg for what Interaction Studio can offer.
+As a trusted Salesforce Platinum Consulting Partner, Rackspace can help you implement Marketing Cloud and use this tool to get the most from your customer data.
 Our team of business consultants, technology experts, and marketing strategists collaborate with you to find the right solution for your organization and support ongoing success.
-Contact us today to start driving transformative business value with Interaction Studio and the wealth of other tools Marketing Cloud offers.
+Contact us today to start driving transformative business value with Interaction Studio and the wealth of other Marketing Cloud tools.

 ### Optimize your environment with expert administration, management, and configuration